 All Points Bulletin Cash Price History

-Our APB Cash list has been last updated on July 2, 2015.
-The next update is scheduled for July 5, 2015.
-As of July 4, 2015 the median price for 1mn APB Cash is $0 .
+Our APB Cash list has been last updated on February 22, 2024.
+The next update is scheduled for February 24, 2024.
+As of February 23, 2024 the median price for 500,000 is $0.
 Currently there are 0 All Points Bulletin Cash prices in our database.

 All Points Bulletin was developed by Realtime Worlds and first released on June 2010 in North America and Europe.
 The game was relaunched on the first half of 2011 as All Points Bulletin: Reloaded after K2 Network has purchased Realtime for 1.5 million GBP.